nblockbuster/DestinyWwiseParserScript/README.md

-# WwiseJSONParser
+# DestinyWwiseParserScript
-Python file to create and parse .json files created by [WwiseParser](https://github.com/xyx0826/WwiseParser)
+Python file to create and parse .json files created by [WwiseParser](https://github.com/xyx0826/WwiseParser), semi specialized for Destiny and Destiny 2

 ## Usage
 `parse.py <path to .bnk file>`